 Dr. Boehm enjoys cultivating what he calls "Relational depth for Kingdom breadth," which involves pressing into deeper relationships of transparency and authenticity to love God and others well for the sake of spreading the Kingdom of God here on Earth.
 He does this first and foremost with his wife and five children, and together they are committed to building inclusive community whereby people at the margins of society are embraced with God's extravagant and compelling love.

 Before coming to Wheaton College, Sandy served for 13 years in non-profit management with Joni and Friends, a disability focused ministry founded by Joni Eareckson Tada and where her theology of suffering and disability was deepened.
-Along with her fundraising and leadership development responsibilities, Sandy oversaw the ministries of church education and trainings domestically and in Ethiopia, Africa, 5-day Family Retreats for families affected by disability, and an evangelism wheelchair distribution ministry in Argentina.
+Along with her fundraising and leadership development responsibilities, Sandy oversaw the ministries of church education and trainings domestically and in Ethiopia, Africa, 5-day Family Retreats for families affected by disability, and a start up evangelism wheelchair distribution ministry in Argentina.
 Her passion for natural and spiritual life previously led Sandy to directing multiple pregnancy centers, being a light in people's crisis and healing.

 Sandy enjoys her family, her church family and simply being a friend to many.
 She acts as a certified Christian leadership coach and mentor.
 Sandy loves theater, a good book, history and missions.